jortencio/fapolicyd/README.md

 }
 ```

-For more information regarding trust files, refer to the RedHat documentation for [Marking files as trusted using an additional source of trust][3]
+For more information regarding trust files, refer to the Red Hat Enterprise Linux documentation for [Marking files as trusted using an additional source of trust][3]

 ### Whitelist applications using a rule file under `/etc/fapolicyd/rules.d/`